 Founder of the first self-supporting African American dance company, Dunham relied on her fieldwork as an anthropologist to fundamentally change modern dance.
 She shaped new dance techniques and introduced other cultures to U.S. and European audiences by fusing Caribbean and African-based movement with ballet and modern dance.
 Her revolutionary approaches to dance and its greater connection to the world have influenced a generation of dancers, theatrical performers, and scholars.
 She believes that dance involves the development of an entire person and the rituals and traditions of dance are integral to the study of culture.
 Throughout her career she has been a living model of the socially responsible artist working to whet cultural appetites and combat social injustice.

-About the AuthorJoyce Aschenbrenner, professor emerita of anthropology at Southern Illinois University at Edwardsville, is the author of Katherine Dunham: Reflections on the Social and Political Contexts of Afro-American Dance and Lifelines: Black Families in Chicago.
-She is also the coeditor of The Processes of Urbanism: A Multidisciplinary Approach and acting curator and education coordinator of the Katherine Dunham Museum.
+About the AuthorJoyce Aschenbrenner is a professor emerita of anthropology at Southern Illinois University at Edwardsville.
+She is the author of Katherine Dunham: Reflections on the Social and Political Contexts of Afro-American Dance and Lifelines: Black Families in Chicago.
+She is a former curator and education coordinator of the Katherine Dunham Museum.

 "This anthropological biography is a unique labor of love celebrating the roles and contributions of Katherine Dunham.
 For almost thirty years, Joyce Aschenbrenner, herself an established anthropologist, has been personally and professionally involved with Ms. Dunham and Dunham Company programs.
 Thus, the usual participant-observation fieldwork methodologies and directed and nondirected interviews employed by anthropologists have been enriched by Aschenbrenner's long-term, multifaceted experiences.
 This long-awaited biography contributes greatly to understandings of this powerful African American woman, her pioneer work in dance anthropology, and her continuing efforts to use the arts to challenge social injustice whenever possible."--Charlotte J. Frisbie, professor emerita of anthropology at Southern Illinois University at Edwardsville